Preventing Prompt Injection with Type-Directed Privilege Separation: Introduction

-We build on this prior work and propose a method for privilege separation that we argue is more readily deployable today.
-A critical shortcoming of the Dual LLM pattern is that data from the quarantined LLM is prohibited from flowing to the privileged LLM, which can restrict functionality.
-To this end, we propose \emph{type-directed privilege separation} for LLMs, a refinement of the Dual LLM pattern that addresses these shortcomings.
-Our approach allows data to flow from the quarantined LLM to the privileged LLM as long as the data belongs to a carefully selected set of data types (integers, booleans, enums, etc.).
-These data types are chosen as they cannot represent custom instructions and thus cannot be a carrier for prompt injection attacks.
+To this end, we propose \emph{type-directed privilege separation}, a new technique that expands the set of tasks that can be protected with system-level defenses.
+Our method refines the existing approach to privilege separation by allowing data to flow from the quarantined agent to the privileged agent, as long as the data belongs to a carefully curated set of data types.
+These data types include integers, booleans, and enums; each of these cannot represent custom instructions and thus cannot be a vector for prompt injection attacks.

-Our approach enables privilege separation to be applied to applications that could not be protected with the Dual LLM pattern.
-As an example, consider a bug fixing agent tasked with patching bugs in an online code repository (\cref{fig:intro_figure}).
-The standard Dual LLM pattern can guarantee security against prompt injection, but precludes the privileged LLM from reading the list of (potentially untrusted) bug reports, making it impossible for the privileged LLM to know what issues to fix.
-In contrast, our approach allows limited context to be communicated to the privileged LLM (e.g., filename and line number of the bug, type of bug, etc.).
-This allows the privileged LLM to fix relevant bugs while remaining safe from prompt injection.
+Our technique makes system-level defenses feasible for tasks that cannot be protected with standard privilege separation.
+As an example, consider a bug fixing agent that patches bugs in a GitHub repository (\cref{fig:intro_figure}).
+Methods that utilize standard privilege separation can trivially guarantee security against prompt injection, but preclude the privileged agent from reading the list of open issues (which might be prompt injected).
+Without context relevant to the bug fix, the privileged agent is forced to guess about a plausible problem and its fix; in repositories with thousands of files, this becomes effectively impractical.
+In contrast, our approach allows the quarantined agent to provide context to the privileged agent in a safe manner (i.e., filename and line number of the bug, type of bug, etc.).
+This gives the privileged agent useful insight into the nature of the bug while remaining safe from prompt injection.